FlorentB974/docker_mcp/README.md

 ## Features

-- **Multi-server support**: Connect to multiple Docker servers simultaneously
+- **Multi-server support**: Connect to multiple Docker servers simultaneously via TCP or Unix sockets
+- **Flexible connection methods**: Support for TCP connections and Unix socket connections
 - List and manage Docker containers across all servers
 - Monitor container statistics and performance
 - Analyze logs from containers on any server